Grape surgery

-Grape surgery refers to the use of grapes as training models in surgical simulations.
+Grape surgery is the use of grapes as training models in surgical simulations.
 A video of the robotic da Vinci Surgical System peeling and stitching the skin of a grape, accompanied by the text "they did surgery on a grape", became an Internet meme in 2018.

 Medical applications

 Grapes have been utilised as low-cost training models for surgical simulations, particularly in the fields of microsurgery and ophthalmology.

 In ophthalmology, grapes serve as a cheaper, and more readily available, alternative to virtual reality training and physical models, such as animal eyes, artificial model eyes, or human eyes sourced from eye banks or donated cadavers.
 The elastic skin of a grape has similar mechanical tension to the lens capsule of the human eye and has been identified as a potentially useful model for continuous curvilinear capsulorhexis training.
 However, grapes cannot fully replicate the challenge of this procedure as they lack any structure analogous to the anterior chamber of the eye.

 Some robot-assisted surgery systems have used grapes as training models to demonstrate the precision capabilities of the system, by performing tasks such as peeling the delicate skin and stitching it back together.